-30 SUMMER 1986 continued from previous page With programs like Word Finder and RightWriter you will undoubtedly enhance your command of the written word.
+30 SUMMER 1986

+continued from previous page

+With programs like Word Finder and RightWriter you will undoubtedly enhance your command of the written word.
 But beyond even that, all your communications skills will benefit.
+Your words, spoken or written, will be potent, polished, and persuasive.

+Extra Textra

-Your words, spoken or written, will be potent, polished, and persuasive Extra Textra What use would these worthwhile writing aids be without a word processor?
+What use would these worthwhile writing aids be without a word processor?
 None.
 So I'll recommend the one I use-Textra, a bargain priced (\$29.95!) trim and tidy text cruncher.
-If you've never heard of it. no wonder.
+If you've never heard of it, no wonder.
 It's published and sold by a relatively small yet talented group called Ann Arbor Software in Ann Arbor, Michigan.
 Dozens of serviceable word processors line the shelves of software dealers.
 These programs range, like most everything else. from sorrowful to superb.
 Textra is nearer the latter.

 Textra contains all the right ingredients required to churn out and manipulate text.
 The latest revision, 3.1A, includes some of the more exotic options too.
+In many re-

-In many reWord Finder Writing Consultants 300 East Main Street East Rochester, NY 14445 716/377-0130 \$79.95 RightWriter Decisionware, Inc 2033 Wood Street Sarasota, FL 33577 813/952-9211 \$95.00 Textra Ann Arbor Software 407 North Main Ann Arbor.
-MI 48104 313/769-9088 \$29.95 All three run on I.B.M. and compatibles.
+Word Finder Writing Consultants 300 East Main Street East Rochester, NY 14445 716/377-0130

-spects Textra's a match for the much costlier well-known programs.
+RightWriter Decisionware, Inc. 2033 Wood Street Sarasota, FL 33577 spects Textra's a match for the much costlier well-known programs.

+Textra Ann Arbor Software 407 North Main Ann Arbor.
+MI 48104 313/769-9088 \$29.95

+All three run on I.B.M. and compatibles.

-Textra's significant simplicity lies in its easy-to-learn and easy-to-live-with menu format.
+Textra's significant simplicity lies in its easy-to-learn and easy-to-live with menu format.
 Additionally, its concise and compact manual is backed by a complete context sensitive Help menu.
 As if these alone weren't enough.
 Textra goes the extra yard by offering a "film on disk" tutorial, sort of an animated textbook that turns its own pages.

 As an added bonus Textra is compatible with Word Finder as well as RightWriter (even if their publishers say otherwise).

 So, if you're in the market for a best buy in word processors, look at Textra.
 And, by calling on its superb self pacing tutorial, you or your staff will be tapping out polished correspondence in hours, not days.

-Coming in Fall Our next column will examine project management software.
+Coming in Fall

+Our next column will examine project management software.
 Sometimes called management information systems, these programs promise to speed the organizing and tracking of a project's schedules and costs.

 If you have any questions about computer applications for the physical plant, write to Howard Millman, Senior Facilities Manager, Columbia University/Palisades, Route 9 West, Palisades, NY 10964, Sorry, the author cannot answer individual inquiries.

 COULD YOUR SCHOOL PASS AN ENTRANCE EXAM?

 A lot of schools pass in the education department, but fail in the security department.
 That's why you need Medeco High Security Locks.
 We offer more than 23-million key combinations.
 And four levels of key control to give you exactly the degree of security your system needs.
-By combining tumbler elevation and rotation in our patented double-locking mechanism, we make our locks virtually pickproof.
-And with hardened steel inserts, they re practically impossible to pry, drill, or force open So upgrade your security system with Medeco Choose from our complete UL-listed line of high security cam locks, switch locks, padlocks, and deadbolt locks Or use our high security replacement cylinders to make your existing hardware infruder-resistant.
-With Medeco, your institution of higher learning won't let just anyone pass.
+By combining tumbler elevation and rotation in our patented double-locking mechanism, we make our locks virtually pickproof And steel inserts they re practically impossible to pry, drill, or force open cam locks, switch locks, padlocks, and deadbolt locks.
+Or use our high security replacement cylinders to make your existing hardware intruder-resistant.